RIP: Rest in Peace Emma Crawford

 Emma Crawford Coffin Races & Festival.
 Photo by Jeff DeWitt.

-Her restless remains—along with ghostly legends—inspired an annual tradition bearing her name: the Manitou Springs Emma Crawford Coffin Races.
+Her restless remains — along with ghostly legends — inspired an annual tradition bearing her name: the Emma Crawford Coffin Races and Festival in Manitou Springs.
 Since 1995, people have gathered on the Saturday before Halloween to watch teams of five race makeshift coffins down Manitou Avenue.
 The fastest times are awarded, along with best costumes and coffin.
 (The fire department boasts its own traveling trophy.)

 Almost a full decade after the first coffin race, Emma Crawford got a permanent gravestone in Crystal Valley Cemetery where it remains to this day.